 Security and Compliance Management

 Automating security processes to save time for SecOps specialists is vital.
 But there is another significant aspect of application security management —compliance.
 Compliance regulations and standards like GDPR, SOC2, ISO, and others require access management in place.

 If you fail to establish appropriate security controls for apps and allow data breach, you may face severe fines for compliance violations (more about the cost of non-compliance here).

 Security and compliance management functionality is an essential concern, both for operational and regulatory reasons.
-That’s why you’ll need analytics, reports, and notifications to plan and adjust your security management and, if needed, prepare yourself for a compliance audit.
+That’s why you’ll need analytics, reports, and notifications.
+These tools allow you to plan and adjust your security management and, if needed, prepare yourself for a compliance audit.

 App Security Tools

 Usually, the functions mentioned above are provided by Cloud Access Security Brokers (CASBs).
 However, not all providers use this abbreviation to describe their services.
 So while researching tools, you’ll have to read about features carefully and decide how well they would fit into your workflow.